Mosaal/cozy-photos/ESOF/1st-Report/1st Report.md

 It is also stated that there is a very good consistency regarding the first ideas and the managment process.
 The results are very straightforward with the initial concepts.

-As it was to expect from this kind of plan, the team as two big project supervisors (Two Bosses) and arround 25 people distributed by self-organized teams, that collaborate together.
+As it was to expect from this kind of plan, the team has two big project supervisors (Two Bosses) and arround 25 people distributed by self-organized teams, that collaborate together.
 Of course something like this is very important to keep consistency arround all the company.

-We also asked for a little bit of history arround the team to better understand the organization implied.
+We also asked for a little bit of history around the team to better understand the organization implied.

-The project Started arround 4 to 5 years ago where both future co-founders had the idea of "a more open and decentralized web, a web where privacy can be used to leverage a huge value for the users through new services and features".
+The project started arround 4 to 5 years ago where both future co-founders had the idea of
+> a more open and decentralized web, a web where privacy can be used to leverage a huge value for the users through new services and features

 Both founders funded the company by the end of 2012 and started recruiting interns.
-Some stoped being just interns and are still in the company with a well deserved job.
+Some stopped being just interns and are still in the company with a well deserved job.
 It all expanded from there.
-The company was alble to raise money and started recruiting more people which lead to the team that is arround the project nowadays.
+The company was able to raise money and started recruiting more people which lead to the team that is arround the project nowadays.

 ### Opinions, Critics and Alternatives